CalebAgyei/old-alx-system_engineering-devops/0x00-shell_basics/README.md

 8-firstdelete - deletes a file using path for two parent directories

 9-firstdirdeletion - deletes a directory from a parent directory

+10-back - this script changes the working directory to the previous one